Human-Guided Fair Classification for Natural Language Processing: Conclusion

 \section{Conclusion}

-We proposed a framework for producing expressive and intuitive specifications for individual fairness in text classification.
+\makeatletter \blfootnote{\xdef\@thefnmark{}\@footnotetext} \makeatother We proposed a framework for producing expressive and intuitive specifications for individual fairness in text classification.
 We experimentally demonstrated that our pairs are more expressive than word replacement pairs and that most of the generated pairs were relevant in the context of toxicity classification according to human annotators.
-We also trained a classifier that automatically identifies relevant pairs and showed that our approach can improve the fairness of a toxicity classifier.
+We also trained a classifier that automatically identifies relevant pairs and showed that our approach can improve the fairness of a toxicity classifier. \blfootnote{ Our dataset of fairness judgments is available at \url{https://github.com/eth-sri/fairness-feedback-nlp}}